ndrean/navbar/README.md

 ## TODOs

+0. rewrite ALL Material-UI imports to double check impact on bundle size
 1. Optimize images / use Cloudinary API to save images without back-end
 2. Finish CRUD on users with dynamic form
+3. Use Suspense/lazy for code splitting
-3. Compare with React Router for passing props vs Universal Router - Mobx
+4. Compare with React Router for passing props vs Universal Router - Mobx

 ## Notes